Keep MSWD Away from ID8: Protect Our Water

 Farms, community gardens, sanctuaries, and ranches that use significant water volumes will be disproportionately impacted.
 Agricultural and mixed-use properties cannot opt into a lower agricultural tier under MSWD, all service is domestic metered.
 As Tabitha Davies stated at the September 2025 CVWD hearing: "Our water usage costs would quadruple overnight."

 ⚠ What MSWD has not disclosed Despite voting to pursue a $50 million grant application, the MSWD board acknowledged on April 20 that they have not reviewed "any nitty gritty numbers" on what rates would actually look like for ID-8 customers under MSWD service.
-Director Sewell stated: "Even us as a Board have not got into any nitty gritty numbers to see if that would even make sense."
+A board director stated on the record: "Even us as a Board have not got into any nitty gritty numbers to see if that would even make sense."
 A grant application is now moving forward without a public rate analysis for the communities it would affect.

 What Prop 218 Actually Says and What Was Left Out